Towards scientific discovery with dictionary learning: Extracting biological concepts from microscopy foundation models: Interpretability analysis of cell imaging data

+The images most correlated with this feature direction reflect this disrupted cellular morphology; the images mostly comprise of small, bright and isolated cells (Figure~\ref{fig:visual_adherens_junctions}A-B).
+Note that CRISPR genetic perturbation are not perfect and affect most but not all cells, leaving some cells in an unperturbed, control-like state.
+In the case of \textit{adherens junctions}, the perturbation-affected cells would appear round, bright and isolated, while the cells which seem to have escaped the perturbation would appear flat, large and wide-spread, attempting to establish connections with their neighbors, which we successfully confirm (Figure~\ref{fig:visual_adherens_junctions}A-B, white arrows).

+Strikingly, our token-level heatmaps appear to have recognized the difference between these two cell populations, as the tokens corresponding to control-like cells are \emph{not} aligned with the feature direction of the image (Figure~\ref{fig:visual_adherens_junctions}C-D, dark regions).
+These ``dark'' areas consistently belong to cells whose actin meshwork extensively protrudes away from the cell center, representative of control-like cells.
+It appears that these dark regions are misaligned with the concept direction because these cells do not actively contribute to the representation of the perturbation; instead, they represent noisy signal which is present across almost every image.
+On the other hand, the regions \emph{most} correlated with the feature direction belong to areas surrounding the perturbed, compact cells and appear to form a ring-like pattern around them.
+As the perturbation results in smaller and rounder cells, this suggests that the concept corresponds to the expected but missing actin (Figure~\ref{fig:visual_adherens_junctions}B-D, white circles).

+Next, we aimed to quantitatively confirm whether the token-level heatmaps enable a consistent separation between the control-like cells and correctly perturbated cells.
+To do so, we selected 5 cell images from the \emph{adherens junctions} pathway (further shown in Figure~\ref{fig:visual_aj}), in which a domain expert first manually counted the cells, classified each cell instance as (un-)perturbed, and manually segmented them.
+The corresponding token-level heatmaps were then examined to annotate cell instances by whether they align with the overall feature direction (`bright') or not (`dark').

-Next, we aimed to quantitatively confirm whether it is the correctly perturbed cells in the token-level heatmaps reveal this cellular heterogeneity (Figure~\ref{fig:visual_aj}, $5^{th}$ column).
-Each area corresponding to a cell instance was scored as “dark” or “bright” in the token heatmap by an expert annotator after the manual cell labeling was completed.
-Out of 31 cells which were scored as control-like by the human annotator, the token level heatmap areas corresponding to these single cells were “darker” in 27 instances (Table~\ref{table:recall}).
+Out of 31 cells which were scored as control-like by the human annotator, the token level heatmap areas corresponding to these single cells were ``dark'' in 27 instances (Table~\ref{table:recall}).
 The darker cell areas correspond to tokens with lower alignment to the general concept direction of the image, and hence are indicative of lower importance of these areas in the overall image for the functional group classification task.
-Overall, we report that the token heatmaps are capable to “recall” 87\% of the expert annotator labels (Table~\ref{table:recall}).
+Overall, we report that the token heatmaps are capable of recalling 87\% of the manually labelled cells by an expert annotator (Table~\ref{table:recall}), hinting at the potential of our approach to separate cell subpopulations in a supervision-free manner.

-We chose to report recall and not precision as there exist certain areas which the token heatmaps are explicitly not looking at, such in image C’s central left side, as well as image D's bottom left corner.
-The heatmaps appear to have avoided to focus closely on these regions as they are uninformative---it's hard to distinguish the boundaries of individual cells, and even how many cells are there - as there is probably an overlay of cells, with two or more instances growing proximally or even on top of each other.